Graph traversals are explicitly or implicitly invoked by means of a

 graph.componentTraverser().withSubgraph(nodes = myNodeFilter).topologicalSort

-Whenever starting at a concrete inner node, topologicalSort()
+Whenever starting at a concrete inner node, topologicalSort() will only include

 nodes within the comopnent spanned by the given node.